 Tower’s Arts Block program provides upper school students with opportunities in technology, visual arts and musical arts classes.
 Recent Arts Block trimester offerings include: handbells, photography, woodworking, oil painting, technology, jazz band, marimbas, clay, sculpture, video, chorus, part singing, unaccompanied voice work, multi-cultural works, a cappella and folk groups.

-The Upper School Drama program offers the opportunity for burgeoning actors and techies to spread their theatrical wings.
-Under the guidance of the drama directors, the students are responsible for all aspects of the production; acting, singing, dancing, costume design, set design, stage tech, and booth tech.
-Our goal is for the students to develop confidence in themselves, while challenging themselves to reach in new directions.
-Our productions are designed to highlight our upper school student’s talents in order to create a show that our entire school community can enjoy.
+The drama program offers opportunities for burgeoning actors and crew to spread their theatrical wings.
+Under the guidance of the drama directors, students are responsible for all aspects of the production; acting, singing, dancing, costume design, set design, stage tech, and booth tech.
+Our goal is for students to develop confidence in themselves, while challenging themselves to reach in new directions.
+Our productions are designed to highlight our upper school students' talents in order to create a show that our entire school community can enjoy.